-Florida Unemployment Benefits — Reemployment Assistance
+Florida Reemployment Assistance

 Florida Unemployment Benefits Eligibility

-In order to be eligible for Florida unemployment benefits, you must meet several criteria:
+To qualify for Florida unemployment benefits, you must meet several criteria:

 - You must be able to work, available to work, and actively seeking work.
 This includes being able to get to a job and have child care if necessary.

-The best way to find out if you are eligible is to apply.
-If you want help determining your eligibility, contact your local One-Stop Career Center.
+The best way to find out if you are eligible is to apply online.
+If you need help applying or determining your eligibility, contact your local CareerSource Florida center.

 Submitting a Claim